top of page

 Times have certainly changed over the decades but the fellowship, history, dedication, and sense of purpose that motivated our first parishioners continues to this day, and Trinity members meet every Sunday for regular worship and music.

 The Reverend Charles Sutton served Trinity until 2009.
 In 2011 Father John Stubbs was called to serve the parish, and he served wonderfully until 2018.
-From 2018 through the end of 2022 we were wonderfully served by our Interim Priest, the Reverend George Warren.
-In 2023 Father John Elliott Lein has joined us as a Bridge Priest through the end of June.
-Lein also serves the parish of St. John's in Millville, much as the original Vicar Hotchkiss did back in 1908.
-We have also been well served by church leadership, which has helped provide lay services in recent years.
+From 2018 through the end of 2022 we were happily served by our Interim Priest, the Reverend George Warren.
+In 2023 Father John Elliott Lein joined us as a Bridge Priest through the end of June.
+Currently as of 2024 we are served by two supply priests, the Reverend Ron Crocker and the Reverend Lavonne Siefert, who offer us their wonderful talent along with the ability to conduct Holy Communion twice per month.

-We are looking for our next Rector, and if you think that might be YOU, please let us know!
-We have a lovely property, a beautiful historic home for you and your family, and a welcoming congregation in the beating heart of the small village of Whitinsville!
+If you think that might be YOU, please let us know!
+We have a lovely property, a beautiful historic home for you and your family, and a welcoming congregation in the beating heart of the village of Whitinsville!

 bottom of page